ArjixWasTaken/psyopy/README.md

 - 🚧 **Team Collaboration**: Share your server configurations with teammates to enhance collaboration.
 - 🚧 **Cross-Platform Support**: Available on multiple platforms, including Windows, macOS, and Linux.

+## Contributing
+Please take a look at the [project's kanban board](https://github.com/users/ArjixWasTaken/projects/3), to see what is being worked on, and what you can help do.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.